temporalio/documentation/docs-src/php/how-to-spawn-a-workflow-execution-in-php.md

 An asynchronous start initiates a Workflow Execution and immediately returns to the caller without waiting for a result.
 This is the most common way to start Workflows in a live environment.

-To start a Workflow asynchronously pass Workflow stub instance and start parameters into `WorkflowClient`->`start` method.
+To start a Workflow asynchronously, pass the Workflow stub instance and start parameters into the `WorkflowClient`->`start` method.

 ```php
 $accountTransfer = $workflowClient->newWorkflowStub(